Is Slow Play Ruining Golf?

-In general, I am all for the traditions of golf but I think that sticking rigidly to the honor system on the tee is one thing that has to go.
+In general, I am all for upholding the traditions of the game but I think that sticking rigidly to the honor system on the tee is one thing that has to go.

-Using ready golf, except in matchplay situations, should lead to speeding up everyone’s round.
+People should play ready golf, except in matchplay situations.
+This should speed up everyone’s round.
 If you are ready to play and it is safe for you to do so then by all means play.

-Both professional and amateur players should be ready to play when it is their turn.
+Both professionals and amateurs should be ready to play their next shot when it is their turn.
 That doesn’t mean ready to start thinking about their shot but actually ready to hit.
-Most of the time you can do your calculations or read your putts whilst other players are doing the same.
+Most of the time you can do your calculations or read your putts while others are doing the same.

 Speed up your pre-shot routines.
 A study by RSM Player Performance showed that professionals tended to score better when their pre-shot routines were quicker.

-Golf’s Eight Second Secret by Mike Bender contends that almost all the greatest players in the game had a routine that lasted eight seconds or less.
+Golf’s Eight Second Secret by Mike Bender contends that almost all the greats of the game had a routine that lasted eight seconds or less.
 Measured from the point they set their lead foot to when they finished their swing.